 - Rate each touchpoint for customer satisfaction.

-Mapping will provide a better understanding of how to best structure your touchpoints to create an effective and efficient process for your customers.
-Here’s what you’ll need to begin creating your own customer journey map
+Journey mapping will provide a better understanding of how to best structure your touchpoints to create an effective and efficient process for your customers.
+View our example customer journey map and then try creating your own.
+Here’s what you’ll need to get started:

 Create profiles, or personas, of key customer types.
 List their hopes, wants, expectations and fears.
 This will require some research.
 Interviewing employees, working a shift in a customer-facing role, listening to recordings of customer service calls, and mining any data you’ve collected in a customer relationship management (CRM) system are great ways to gather information.